 Design top of bench

 After I attached the bench top boards together with pocket hole screws I decided to make the ends curved.
 I grabbed a kitchen bowl to trace my curves on each end and then cut it out with my jig saw.

 Stain and Stencil bar stool leg bench

 I sanded and stained the bench top (with a mix I made for my Shoe Cubby Dresser) and also some dowels that I decided to add at the last minute.

-With the legs looking so “frenchy” I couldn’t help adding a “french type” stencil.
+With the bar stool legs looking so “frenchy” I couldn’t help adding a “french type” stencil.
 Since I used my other french stencils on my French Inspired Piano Bench Makeover, I went with this french script stencil.
-I thought about covering the whole top of the bench with it, but figured that might have been too much, so I just did it in the center board.

 I really love how it turned out!